Rosemoe/sora-editor/README.md

 Available modules:
 - editor
 Widget library containing all basic things of the framework
-- editor-kt
+- editor-lsp
-Provide some convenient methods for Kotlin developers such as default arguments
+A convenient library for creating languages by using Language Server Protocol (aka LSP)
 - language-java
 A simple implementation for Java highlighting and identifier auto-completion
 - language-textmate